Ready to apply? Don't worry, we'll make this easy

 If you’re applying to the coordinated program, answer the written interview questions and submit your answers with your application.
 Upload this form into your application under the “review” section, under “additional documents.”

 If English is not your native language, you might need to take the Test of English as a Foreign Language (TOEFL), the exam of the International English Language Testing System (IELTS) or the PTE-Academic.
-Check out the International Requirements to see if this applies to you.
+Check out the international requirements page to see if this applies to you.

 Scores must be submitted to UIC directly using the institutional code 1851.